-In the culture I live in, society has tended to assume all people are straight and cisgender by default.
-But people can have a huge range of different gender identities (or no gender identity) and different orientations.
+In the culture I live in, we usually treat people as though they are straight and cisgender.
+But these labels are often incorrectly applied to people that they don’t actually fit—people who have different gender identities and different orientations.

 There are a lot of different orientations.
 Some of them often get confused with each other—especially the ones that involve attraction to people beyond just one other gender.

-Bisexual and pansexual are two of the more well-known orientations that involve attraction to multiple genders.
+Bisexual and pansexual are two of the more common orientations that involve attraction to multiple genders.
 There’s also omnisexual and polysexual, which you may not have even heard of until just now.

-If you’re new to this, it can be confusing.
+If you’re new to these labels, they can be confusing.
 I understand this confusion first hand.
 When I first came out, I used the word “bisexual” to describe myself, but it turns out pansexual more accurately describes me, and I didn’t learn that until later.